mxagar/accelerated_computer_science_coursera/02_Ordered_DS/README.md

 2. We compare the new root against its children: if there is a smaller one, both are swapped; otherwise, we finished.
 3. We repeat step 2 with the swapped child.
 That process is commonly known as `heapifyDown()`.

 ![Heap: ](./pics/heap_array_example.jpeg)

 ![Heap: ](./pics/heap_remove_example.jpeg)

+In the following, example code from `./heap/Heap.hpp`.
+**Very important note**: `heapifyDown()` does not change anything if the node is leaf!
+This property is used later to build a hea given an unsorted array.

 ```c++
 template <class T>